-Want to study psychology but my A Levels arn't appropriateWatch
+Want to study psychology but my A Levels arn't appropriateWatch this thread

 However, as this year has progressed, I have found that I actually really like psychology.
 And I mean REALLY like it.
 I willingly spend my free time researching various things about it and have already read ahead of the course because I find it so fascinating.
 ESPECIALLY social influence.
 And I'm good at the subject!
 The first test I did and I got 100%.

 I don't know what to do, as when I looked up what A-Levels universities usually look for for psychology it's the sciences and math.
 I can't stand those subjects, and changing a levels NOW would be a death sentence as there is no way I can catch up.

 What on earth could and should I do?
 Should I just not even bother with trying to pursue psychology?
 Do I have a chance of getting accepted to a Russel group university (or any honestly) with those A-Levels?
 Am I just overthinking this and should just see what happens?

 Apologies if this is worded horribly, it's very late for me and I'm writing this in a deranged state of tired overthinking.